Many readers ask us about returning to the UK.

 If the tenancy does not have a fixed term, they are able to bring it to an end after six months.

-You will be required to pay a deposit up-front (usually 1 or 2 months’ rent), and it will be sensible to have contents insurance in place.
+You will be required to pay a deposit up-front (usually 1 or 2 months’ rent), and it would be sensible to have contents insurance in place.

-When buying a property, a very important part of the conveyancing process is dedicated to understanding the source of funds from the purchaser.
+When buying property, a very important part of the conveyancing process is understanding the source of the purchaser's funds.

-As an expat or recent repatriate you may be asked for additional proof of where funds are coming from if you’re bringing money in from overseas, and/or your funds were earned or accrued overseas.
+As an expat or recent repatriate, you may be asked for additional proof if you’re bringing money in from overseas (and/or your funds were earned or accrued overseas).

-Regulation 8 - Scrutinise transactions undertaken throughout the course of the relationship (including, where necessary, the source of funds) to ensure the transactions are consistent with the relevant person's knowledge of the customer, his business and risk profile.
+Regulation 28 (S11(a)) - Scrutinise transactions undertaken throughout the course of the relationship (including, where necessary, the source of funds) to ensure the transactions are consistent with the relevant person's knowledge of the customer, his business and risk profile.

-Regulation 14 - Take adequate measures to establish the source of wealth and source of funds which are involved in the proposed business relationship or occasional transaction.
+Regulation 35 (S5(b)) - Take adequate measures to establish the source of wealth and source of funds which are involved in the proposed business relationship or transactions with that person.

 Furthermore, the Law Society states,